-Potential project effects on ESA-listed terrestrial wildlife and plants were addressed in a September 2020 No Effect Letter prepared for the U.S. Fish and Wildlife Service (USFWS) by Anchor QEA (Attachment L).
+Potential project effects on ESA-listed terrestrial wildlife and plants were addressed in a September 2020 No Effect Letter prepared for the USFWS by Anchor QEA.
 The action area for that analysis included the terrestrial component that may experience environmental effects as a result of direct ground disturbance, increased noise, and visual disturbance from proposed mining operations.
-As shown in Table 4, the ESA-listed species addressed in this analysis include one species of mammal, three species of birds, and four plant species.
+As shown in Table 5, the ESA-listed species addressed in this analysis include one species of mammal, three species of birds, and four plant species.
 As indicated in the table, the proposed action is not expected to have any effect on any of those species, primarily because they are not present on the project site and the proposed work would not affect their habitat.
-Additional information on this impact analysis can be found in the attached No Effect Letter (Attachment L).

-Table 4Effect Determinations and Rationale for the Watters Quarry Phase II Project
+Effect Determinations and Rationale for the Watters Quarry Phase II Project